whocaresleft/whocaresleft/README.md

 <br clear="both">

-<h3 align="left">Currently studying for a Bachelor's degree majoring in Computer Science at University of Florence (UniFi)</h3>
+<h3 align="left">Bachelor's degree in Computer Science.
+Currently studying for a Master's degree in Software: Science and Technology at University of Florence (UniFi)</h3>

 ###